Dr. Kristine—Neurobiology Grant Writer and Editor

-Dr. Kristine has 9 years of experience in medical writing and editing and she specializes as a neurobiology writer and editor.
-She has written R01 grant proposals, postdoctoral grant proposals, proposals for small businesses, primary literature journal articles, perspectives articles, response to reviewers letters, abstracts, white papers, slide presentations, and documents for non-scientist/lay readers.
+Dr. Kristine has 17 years of experience in medical writing, editing, and consulting.
+She has written R01 grant proposals, postdoctoral grant proposals, proposals for small businesses, published journal articles, response to reviewers letters, abstracts, white papers, IRB protocols, slide presentations, and documents for non-scientist/lay readers.
 In addition to neurology, she also writes in the fields of pediatrics, oncology, immunology, and others.
 Basic research specialty areas include neuroscience, behavior, cell and molecular biology, cell culture, animal studies, and many others.
-She has extensive experience assisting both native and non-native English speakers with their writing projects.
+Dr. Kristine has long-standing, extensive experience in multiple sclerosis and metastatic breast cancer.
+She has substantial experience assisting both native and non-native English speakers with their writing projects.
 She strongly believes in the importance of providing clear, concise messaging for the right audience and is able to write for both professional and lay audiences.

-To work with Neurobiology Writer and Editor Dr. Kristine, please visit our quote page and request her in the description area.
+To work with Neurobiology Grant Writer and Editor Dr. Kristine please visit our quote page and request her in the description area.